 - The Georgia Association of Educational Leaders (GAEL), and

 - Georgia’s 16 Regional Educational Service Agencies (RESAs).

-Through its four independent programs, the GSLA and its partners serve teachers and leaders in four critical areas of practice:
+Through its five independent programs, the GSLA and its partners serve teachers and leaders in four critical areas of practice:

 ♦ The Teacher Leader Support Program is delivered through the RESA Network and serves multiple cohorts of teachers with 5 or more years of experience who are interested in exploring leadership roles inside and outside of the classroom.
 Candidates are selected based on a rigorous application and interview process, and cohorts are established based on RESA districts.